Tax Rates 2025-2026 Year

 The implementation will apply from 1 July 2026.

-This will bring forward the timing of super payments, compared to the present position, where employers typically pay quarterly in arrears.
+This will bring forward the timing of super payments, compared to the present position, where most employers typically pay quarterly in arrears.

 An expectation from the change is that the frequency and value of superannuation losses from unpaid super will be reduced, with the ATO (with increased funding) will be in a better position to police compliance.